kabisa/kudo-o-matic/README.md

 * Copy the 'Webhook URL' and paste it in the `SLACK_WEBHOOK_URL` environment variable in your `.env` file
 * As an extra option you can also define `SLACK_CHANNEL` but if you decide to not use this environment variable you should delete the `channnel` option from the Slack notifications in `slack_notifications.rb`

+## Mail Notifications
+Only necessary if you want to connect your Kudo-o-Matic to your Email to get notifications from the application

+The application is using Rails' ActionMailer for this.
+The default is that if there is no ENV variable configured for this it won't try to send notifications.

+* To set up a mail notifier you need to define `

 ## Admin Panel
 You can find and add stuff in the database by visiting `localhost:3000/admin`
 * To do this you first need an account with admin rights